-Agenda Item Title: To consider a primary allocation for the Earth exploration-satellite service (Earth-to-space) in the 7-8 GHz range, in accordance with Resolution 650 (WRC-12);
+To consider a primary allocation for the Earth exploration-satellite service (Earth-to-space) in the 7-8 GHz range, in accordance with Resolution 650 (WRC-12);

 Limited spectrum is available for tracking, telemetry and control systems operating in the Earth exploration-satellite service (EESS) and the available spectrum is currently in use by hundreds of satellites.
-This agenda item seeks to identify suitable additional spectrum for allocation to the Earth exploration-satellite service in the 7 - 8 GHz frequency range to complement the existing allocation at $8\ 025 - 8\ 400$ MHz.
-Whilst the scope of this agenda item is limited in terms of frequency bands within which studies can take place, aviation does operate a number of airborne Doppler navigation systems in the frequency band $8\ 750 - 8\ 850$ MHz that need to be appropriately protected.
-Any allocation to the EESS should not adversely impact on the operation of aeronautical services in this frequency range.
+This agenda item seeks to identify suitable additional spectrum for allocation to the Earth exploration-satellite service in the frequency range 7-8 GHz to complement the existing allocation at 8.025-8.400 MHz.
+Whilst the scope of this agenda item is limited in terms of frequency bands within which studies can take place, aviation does operate a number of airborne Doppler navigation systems in the frequency band 8.750-8.850 MHz that need to be appropriately protected.
+Any allocation to the EESS should not adversely impact on the operation of aeronautical services in the frequency band 8.750-8.850 MHz.

-To oppose any new Earth exploration-satellite service allocation, unless it has been demonstrated through agreed studies that there will be no impact on aviation use in the frequency band 8750 - 8850 MHz.
+To oppose any new allocation to the Earth exploration-satellite service, unless it has been demonstrated through agreed studies that there will be no impact on aviation use in the frequency band $8\,750-8\,850$ MHz.

-To consider an extension of the current worldwide allocation to the Earth exploration-satellite (active) service in the frequency band $9\ 300\ -\ 9\ 900\ MHz$ by up to 600 MHz within the frequency bands $8\ 700\ -\ 9\ 300\ MHz$ and/or $9\ 900\ -\ 10\ 500\ MHz$, in accordance with Resolution 651 (WRC-12);
+To consider an extension of the current worldwide allocation to the Earth exploration-satellite (active) service in the frequency band $9\,300-9\,900\,\text{MHz}$ by up to $600\,\text{MHz}$ within the frequency bands $8\,700-9\,300\,\text{MHz}$ and/or $9\,900-10\,500\,\text{MHz}$, in accordance with Resolution $651\,\text{(WRC-12)}$;

-The frequency band $9\ 000 - 9\ 200\ \text{MHz}$ is used by aeronautical radar systems (ground and airborne), including Airport Surface Detection Equipment (ASDE), Airport Surface Movement Radar (ASMR) and Precision Approach Radar (PAR) sometimes combined with Airport Surface Radar (ASR).
+The frequency band 9 000 - 9 200 MHz is used by aeronautical radar systems (ground and airborne), including Airport Surface Detection Equipment (ASDE), Airport Surface Movement Radar (ASMR) and Precision Approach Radar (PAR) sometimes combined with Airport Surface Radar (ASR).
 They cater for short-range surveillance and precision functions up to a 50 km (approx. 25 NM) range.
 In aviation, these systems are used for precision monitoring, approach and surface detection functions and in airborne weather radar systems where their shorter wavelength is suitable for the detection of storm clouds.
 These radars are due to remain in service for the foreseeable future.
-The on-going protection of the aeronautical uses of this frequency band needs to be assured.
+The ongoing protection of the aeronautical uses of this frequency band needs to be assured.

 Within ITU-R it has been argued that the impact on the aeronautical services has already been proven since the technical data is mainly identical to the outcome of studies performed prior to the allocation for the Earth exploration-satellite service (EESS) above 9 300 MHz by WRC-07.
 However the equipment types considered in the past were only un-modulated pulse Radars, rather than newer solid-state-based Radars that utilize pulse-compression modulation.
-The compatibility of these new Radar technologies with the EESS has not yet been analyzed.
+The compatibility of these new Radar technologies with the EESS has not yet been analysed, however, they are being addressed in current ITU studies.